finos/common-cloud-controls/docs/governance/working-groups/delivery/charter.md

 # Delivery Working Group Charter

-This document outlines the mission, scope, and objectives of the Common Cloud Controls (CCC) <*name of the working group*>.
+This document outlines the mission, scope, and objectives of the Common Cloud Controls (CCC) Delivery [WG].

 ## Table of Contents